 I think my first website appeared in 1998.
-I then wrote several websites (private and commercial ones) in PHP.
+In the succeeding years, I wrote several websites (private and commercial ones) in PHP.
 My private website was at some point created by the Apache Forrest framework, which generates static HTML output.
 However, in 2011 or so Apache Forrest was discontinued and I switched to Blogspot.com.
-After having my website hosted at Blogspot services (now owned by Google) for approximately ten years, I now decided that I wanted to get rid of their cookies and scripts.
-For this reason, I just re-built my website with Jekyll after noting that my students used it for years – yes, I am glad to learn from my students.
+After having my website hosted at Blogspot services (now owned by Google) for approximately ten years, I finally decided that I wanted to get rid of their cookies and third-party scripts.
+For this reason, I now re-built my website with Jekyll after noting that my students used it for years – indeed, I am glad to learn from my students.
 Jekyll provides essentially the same functionality like Apache Forrest, but better.

 My talks and publications are now generated from